Melancholia States of the Atlantic Meridional Overturning Circulation: Details on the ocean model

 The heat exchange boundary condition is expressed by a first-order Taylor expansion of the heat flux as a function of the anomaly of the modeled surface temperature with respect to a fixed surface temperature climatology \citep{BAR98}.
 For this, we use ERA-40 climatologies \citep{UPP05} of surface temperature and heat flux, as well as a climatology of the derivative of the heat flux with respect to changes in surface ocean temperature.
 The latter is derived from ERA-40 following \citet{BAR95} and has a global yearly average 30.26 $WK^{-1} m^{-2}$.
 Wind stress forcing is also taken from the ERA-40 reanalysis data.
 Freshwater exchanges with the atmosphere are modeled by boundary conditions under which the sea surface salinity is relaxed towards a present-day ERA-40 climatological field within a given relaxation timescale.
 By choosing a long timescale of 2 years, oceanic salinity anomalies are less efficiently damped by the atmospheric forcing compared to temperature anomalies.
 This enables the positive salt advection feedback, which can lead to AMOC multi-stability and tipping.

+The representation of sea ice in Veros highly simplified, as the ocean is not coupled to a dynamical sea ice component.
+However, the important insulating effect of advancing sea ice is incorporated.
+When below the typical freezing point of ocean water (-1.8~deg~C), the heat and freshwater exchange with the atmosphere at the given surface grid cell is disabled.

 The bathymetry is obtained by smoothing the ETOPO1 global relief model \citep{AMA09} with a Gaussian filter to match the grid resolution.
-The model domain ends at 80$^o$N and thereby does not feature an Arctic connection of ocean basins.
+A current limitation of the model is its simple rectilinear grid, which implies that the Arctic pole cannot be modeled due to the vanishing grid size.
+Thus, the model domain ends at 80$^o$N with no Arctic connection of the ocean basins.
 The horizontal grid contains 90 longitudinal and 40 latitudinal cells, where the latitudinal resolution increases from 5.3$^o$ at the poles to 2.1$^o$ at the Equator, as well as 40 vertical layers, which increase in thickness from 23 m at the surface to 274 m at the bottom.
 For further model details, see our previous studies that investigated AMOC tipping in this ocean model \citep{LOH21,LOH22,Lohmann2024}.

 In addition to the ERA-40 forcings, a freshwater anomaly is introduced in the North Atlantic, in order to drive the system closer to the tipping point of a collapsed AMOC.
 To this end, a salinity flux anomaly $\tilde{\phi}$ is applied at the surface in the grid cells between 296$^o$W to 0$^o$W and 50$^o$N to 75$^o$N, corresponding to an area of about $A= 1.5 \, \text{mio.} \, km^2$.
 Here we use the equivalent total freshwater forcing $F = \tilde{\phi} A S_{ref}^{-1}$ as control parameter, with the reference salinity $S_{ref} = 3.5 g\cdot kg^{-1}$.